 Commands are provided to configure the TFTP server.
 If no TFTP server has been configured when a mismatch occurs, you are prompted to provide the IP address for the server.
-If the server cannot be reached or if the correct image cannot be found on the TFTP server, the system checks for any attached USB drive and updates the mismatched PE unit or units if a PE image is found.
-Otherwise, the unit or units remain in an image mismatch state until you manually copy the image from an external server.
+If the server cannot be reached or if the correct image cannot be found, the unit or units remain in an image mismatch state until you manually copy the image from an external server.